Opportunities to join the OES team

 OES Evaluation Fellowship

-We are currently accepting applications for one-year evaluation fellowships beginning in the fall of 2025.
-Selected applicants will serve their fellowship term as Evaluators, joining a team of interdisciplinary experts at the U.S. General Services Administration (GSA) that works across government to help agencies build and use evidence.
+OES Evaluation Fellowships begin in the fall of each year.
+Selected applicants will serve their one-year fellowship term as Evaluators, joining a team of interdisciplinary experts at the U.S. General Services Administration (GSA) that works across government to help agencies build and use evidence.

 Our team members work alongside agency collaborators to apply evidence-based insights, make concrete recommendations on how to improve government, and evaluate impact using administrative data.
 We’re uniquely situated at the center of government to share leading practices, develop resources, and build skills related to evidence and evaluation in the federal workforce.
 To date, we’ve completed over 130 collaborations, including over 100 impact evaluations, with dozens of agency partners.
 We follow the best practices in social science research to build evidence in order to be a leader in transparency and accountability.
 We form innovative partnerships to tackle some of the most pressing challenges in the United States and abroad, such as decreasing abandonment of calls to the 988 Suicide & Crisis Lifeline, increasing access to grants for child care providers, and improving government efficiency.